Key takeaways and definition

 Recap of fail-safe vs. fail-secure door hardware

 In summary, the main difference between fail-safe and fail-secure locks is their default state when they’re unpowered.
 A fail-safe lock is unlocked when it’s unpowered, and a fail-secure lock stays engaged when it is unpowered.

-Now that you know the difference between a fail-safe and fail-secure lock, you’re ready to decide which type of lock you should use for different devices at your building — like the intercom.
+Now that you know the difference between a fail-safe and a fail-secure lock, you’re ready to decide which type of lock you should use for different entrances at your building.